Discover more from Timeless & Timely

 How often do you hear those words?
 I mean hear them applied sincerely.
 These days, probably not much.

 The journalist Ambrose Bierce lived from 1842 to 1914 and in The Devil's Dictionary, he wrote that to apologize was “to lay the foundation for a future offence.”

-And isn't that what we constantly see from businesses, celebrities, executives, and more?
-They're only sorry that they got caught.
-Because if they were truly sorry, they would have caught the slip-up themselves – not waited until they were outed by the media.
+And isn’t that what we constantly see from businesses, celebrities, executives, and more?
+They’re only sorry that they got caught.
+Because if they were truly sorry, they would have caught the slip-up themselves — rather than waiting until they were outed by the media.

 So they offer their meaningless apology, and it typically smooths things over.